Sampling on Paley-Wiener spaces on graphs, with particular focus on the infinite-dimensional case: Overview and motivations

 In order to develop our sampling theory, we consider the space of square-summable functions $L^2(G)$ defined as follows:

 This space is endowed with the usual inner product:

 It follows immediately from this definition that we are considering the counting measure on the set of vertices $V$.

-To introduce Paley-Wiener spaces on graphs, we need a notion of Fourier Transform.
-Given the mild assumptions on the graph $G$, an explicit definition of the Fourier Transform associated to $L^{2}(G)$ is not available.
+To introduce Paley--Wiener spaces on graphs, we need a notion of Fourier transform.
+Under our mild assumptions on $G$, no closed-form expression for a Fourier-type transform on $L^2(G)$ is available.
 However, we can overcome this issue by considering the properties of the discrete Laplacian operator $\mathcal{L}: L^2(G) \longrightarrow L^2(G)$.
 This operator is given by

 where $u \sim v$ means that $u$ is connected to $v$ by an edge.
 This definition was introduced in \cite{Chung}.
+Notice that the first assumption on the graph's structure, \say{G has no isolated nodes}, is fundamental to ensure that $d(v) \neq 0$ for each $v$ in $V$.

-It can be shown that $\mathcal{L}$ is linear, bounded and positive.
-Since we are dealing with complex Hilbert spaces, this means that it is also self-adjoint, thus we can exploit the spectral theorem for bounded, linear, self-adjoint operators which is recorded below in the required form (see \cite{Hall} or \cite{Folland} for reference). \begin{theorem} Let $\mathbf{H}$ be a Hilbert space.
+It can be shown that $\mathcal{L}$ is linear, bounded, positive and self-adjoint.
+Thus we can exploit the spectral theorem for bounded, linear, self-adjoint operators which is recorded below in the required form (see \cite{Hall} or \cite{Folland} for reference). \begin{theorem} Let $\mathbf{H}$ be a Hilbert space.
 If $T: \mathbf{H} \longrightarrow \mathbf{H}$ is a bounded self-adjoint operator, then there exist a $\sigma$-finite measure $\mu$ on the spectrum $\sigma(T)$ of $T$, a direct integral

 and a unitary operator $U:\mathbf{H}\longrightarrow\mathbb{H}^{\oplus}$ such that